meliao/osdc_support/ssh.rst

 Differences Between Protected Clouds and Public Clouds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-On public clouds such as Adler and Sullivan you must have a keypair for your virtual machine instances.
-On protected clouds your home directory is shared between the login nodes and the virtual machines.
-On both public and protect clouds you will need a keypair for the login server.
-On protected clouds you can use this same keypair to access VMs using SSH key forwarding.
+On public clouds such as Sullivan you must have a keypair for your
+virtual machine instances.
+On protected clouds your home directory is
+shared between the login nodes and the virtual machines.
+On both public
+and protect clouds you will need a keypair for the login server.
+On protected
+clouds you can use this same keypair to access VMs using SSH key forwarding.

 VIDEO - Managing Pubkeys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^